Solitaire ring to my Kites design

 Boxes for storing miscellaneous items.

 Stackable containers for lap storage.
-Available from Graves Company and others.
+Available from The Rock Peddler and others.

 Paper kitchen towel for cleaning stones and equipment and microfiber cloth for final cleaning and dust removal from materials such as quartz.